CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Ulfric Warwinter, a captive mudblood warrior, is held securely bound on the southern ledge, with 4 Minor Injuries from the Vermkins' relentless beatings.

 The Vermkin leader, Yeek, holds the second-in-command position in the hideout.
 If he perceives the characters gaining the upper hand, he seizes Ulfric and drags him to the edge of the upper level, demanding a truce.
 Expressing his desire to overthrow Thrak and become the new boss, Yeek proposes a parley.
-If the adventurers agree, he urges them to eliminate Thrak in area 8, promising Ulfric's release upon returning with the Ferralkin's head.
+If the adventurers agree, he urges them to eliminate Thrak in area 8, promising Ulfric's release upon returning with the Beastkin's head.
 However, Ulfric warns against trusting the Vermkin, and rightly so.
 If the characters accept the deal, Yeek attempts to coerce them into paying a hefty ransom for Ulfric even after fulfilling their end of the bargain.

 Should the characters refuse to parley, Yeek forcefully shoves Ulfric over the edge and proceeds with the fight.
 Ulfric sustains a bludgeon Minor Injury from the fall, rendering him unconscious.
 Quick-thinking characters can try to stabilize him before he succumbs to death.